microsoft/containerized-microservices-pipeline/TrafficRouting.md

 A [Traefik ingress controller](https://github.com/kubernetes/charts/tree/master/stable/traefik) is used within the Kubernetes cluster for traffic routing.
 Traefik provides flexibility to describe routes as code and review any routing changes before they are applied.
 Traefik uses a single public IP on the Azure Load Balancer and handles routing all requests for the k8 services in the Kubernetes cluster based on hostname, paths and/or ports.

-**Traefik also handles ssl termination** for the Kubernetes cluster.
+**Traefik also handles SSL termination** for the Kubernetes cluster.
 This enables the SSL certificate to be deployed to a single location and ensures that all traffic will travel over HTTPS into the Kubernestes cluster.

 ## Kubernetes Services